Nikkrish44/Operating-Systems-Projects/README.md

 ## Thread Local Storage 📖
 - Developed a thread-local storage (TLS) library leveraging block-based memory management methods including
-    - Copy On Write functionality (CoW)
+    - copy on write functionality (CoW)
-    - Read/Write
+    - read/write
-    - Cloning
+    - cloning
 - Utilized mmap for memory allocation with page-alignment and used mprotect to control read/write permissions for thread safety
 - Incorporated page fault handling and signal management to ensure different types of segfaults are handled correctly
 - Performed extensive debugging using GDB (GNU debugger)